bububoy0907/Capstone-driving-sims-HK/README.md

 - Build (Windows): [GitHub Releases](https://github.com/bububoy0907/Capstone-driving-sims-HK/releases/tag/v2025.04-demo)

-If you are reviewing this project and need a walkthrough of how the systems work (rule detection, AI traffic), please use the demo video and screenshots, or contact me for a guided demo.
+If you are reviewing this project and need a walkthrough of how the systems work (rule detection, AI traffic), Please use the demo video and screenshots, or contact me for a guided demo.

 ---